Your Vote Always Counts, So Be a Responsible Voter

 - Be careful about what you read and choose to believe.
 This is especially important for information about a candidate from an opponent.

-Once you have enough information on each candidate, you can confidently cast your vote.
+Once you have enough information on each candidate, you can cast your vote with confidence.

 Stay respectful during election season